 - Place it onto the breadcrumb mixture.
 Use your fingers to mound breadcrumbs on top of the meat then press down to adhere crumbs to the meat.
 Flip and repeat.
 Place meat on a large plate.
 Repeat with the rest of the meat pieces.

-- In a large skillet add enough avocado or canola oil to cover the bottom completely by about 1/8 inch.
+- In a large skillet add enough oil to cover the bottom completely by about ⅛ inch.
 Heat skillet over medium until very hot shimmering.

-- dd two milanesa steaks in a single layer and cook until brown underneath, about 1-2 minutes.
+- Add two milanesa steaks in a single layer and cook until brown, about 1-2 minutes.
 Flip and brown on the other side.
 Transfer to a paper plate lined with paper towels.
-Repeat this cooking step with the other two breasts.
+Repeat this cooking step with the rest of the beef.

 Muy Delish Notes: